 Key Benefits

 No manual context pasting Connect your repo via OAuth (GitHub, GitLab, Bitbucket) once.
 Tekk handles the rest.
 You don't curate file lists.
 You don't paste code into chat windows.
 You describe what you want to build.
+As the DX Newsletter's research on onboarding shows, new developers take one to two months on average to reach productivity — mostly because codebase understanding is the bottleneck, not access.

 Persistent context across a session The analysis isn't discarded at the end of each message.
 The agent builds on prior context across multi-turn planning sessions.
 It doesn't start fresh every turn.